How to Use Public Wi-Fi Securely

 Enabling your device’s firewall adds protection by blocking unauthorized access from public Wi-Fi networks.

-- Enable Built-In Firewalls: Most operating systems come with a built-in firewall.
-Ensure that your firewall is turned on to help prevent cybercriminals from accessing your device.
+• Enable Built-In Firewalls: Most operating systems come with a built-in firewall.
+Ensure your firewall is enabled to help prevent cybercriminals from accessing your device.

 Keep Your Software and Devices Updated

-Keeping your device’s operating system, apps, and security software updated ensures you have the latest security patches and protections against known vulnerabilities.
+Keeping your device’s operating system, apps, and security software up to date ensures you have the latest security patches and protections against known vulnerabilities.

 Why Updates Matter